 In accordance with generally accepted accounting principles, contributions received are recorded as net assets with donor restrictions or net assets without donor restrictions, depending on the existence and/or nature of any donor restrictions.
+Contributions that are restricted by the donor are reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the support is recognized.
 All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.

 The Center and Foundation report gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of operations and changes in net assets as net assets released from restrictions.
 Conditional promises to give are recognized when they become unconditional, that is, when the conditions are substantially met.
 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
-The Organizations did not have any unconditional promises to give at June 30, 2023 and 2022, respectively.
+The Organizations did not have any unconditional promises to give at June 30, 2024 and 2023, respectively.